At the heart of the OU's teaching are its faculties and institutes producing high quality courses underpinned by research of international excellence:

 These Central Academic Units (CAUs) are each headed by a dean or director, who normally serves for 5 years.
 He or she chairs the faculty board, which manages the unit’s affairs.
 The Dean/Director represents the faculty/institute both within the University and externally, will provide academic and business leadership within the faculty/institute, and act as an intermediary between the faculty/institute and the wider University in the development and deployment of strategy and policy.

-As well as the academic units, there are also a number of administrative units managed by the University Secretary, and other support Units, such as Library Services, Academic Services, and Centres, such as the Centre for Inclusion and Collaborative Partnerships, managed by other members of VCE.
+As well as the academic units, there are also a number of administrative units managed by the University Secretary, and other support Units, such as Library Services, Academic Services, and Centres, such as the Learning and Teaching Innovation (LTI), managed by other members of VCE.

 The hierarchical relationships between and roles and responsibilities of individuals and units are illustrated on the OU Administrative Substructure Chart.